 This is hardly the most bizarre thing that’s happened to you today, Carlton thought.
 Rubbing his forehead in frustration, he called out to Princess and announced that he was home.
 There was no response.

 From inside the noise, he heard her reply.
 “Take your guns from the wall,” she said.
-“Take the guns and load them into your truck.”
+“Load them into your truck.”

 This startled him.
 He had to be hallucinating.
 But there was more going on here than imaginary chatter–he wasn’t just hearing the white noise, he was seeing the snow on the screen, and the room was lit up by the flickering television.
 He knew from dealing with Roderigo that visual hallucinations were never that detailed.
 It was usually the internal voices that seemed the most real, and they seemed the most real when the delusions played into them.
 But developing psychosis at his age was rare.